PhysiCell-Tools/python-loader/man/TUTORIAL_python3_timeseries.md

 ## Cell Data Related Functions (Discrete Cells)

-Cell variables that show no variance, zero entropy, that have in all agent overall time steps always exactely the same value, carry no information.
+Cell variables that show no variance, zero entropy, that have in all agent overall time steps always exactly the same value, carry no information.
-There is no need to analyse such cell attributes.
+There is no need to analyze such cell attributes.
-We can triage for intresting attributes.
+We can triage for interesting attributes.

 List all tracked cell attributes: